 Harvey Underscores Need for Environmental Justice Behind Bars

-Even before Harvey, Truthout and Earth Island Journal revealed pervasive water contamination at prisons across the US.
-Our first investigation revealed that federal and state agencies brought 1,149 informal actions and 78 formal actions against regulated prisons, jails and detention centers during the past five years under the Safe Drinking Water Act, according to a dataset of federal violations from the Environmental Protection Agency.
-More than any other federal environmental law, regulators have found US prisons in violation of standards related to drinking water.
+Even before Harvey, Truthout and Earth Island Journal revealed pervasive water contamination at prisons across the U.S. Our first investigation revealed that federal and state agencies brought 1,149 informal actions and 78 formal actions against regulated prisons, jails and detention centers during the past five years under the Safe Drinking Water Act, according to a dataset of federal violations from the Environmental Protection Agency.
+More than any other federal environmental law, regulators have found U.S. prisons in violation of standards related to drinking water.

-The prisoners exposed to Harvey’s toxic waters join the ranks of others in Texas — like the elderly prisoners at Wallace Pack who drank arsenic-laced water for more than 10 years — and across the US who are being exposed to contaminated water on a daily basis.
+The prisoners exposed to Harvey’s toxic waters join the ranks of others in Texas — like the elderly prisoners at Wallace Pack who drank arsenic-laced water for more than 10 years — and across the U.S. who are being exposed to contaminated water on a daily basis.

 “When I heard about them drinking that water — I know what can happen to your body.
 I went to school for that health stuff, and I know a lot, and it’s just, they don’t understand.
 It’s scary, because the littlest thing could make you go bad, make your insides, your health, your body, go down,” Villalobos, who works at a family clinic, told Truthout.

-Her husband’s exposure to Harvey’s floodwaters recalls the grisly tales told by prisoners after Hurricane Katrina, when the New Orleans Sheriff’s Department abandoned more than 600 prisoners in the city’s jail, the Orleans Parish Prison (OPP) compound, for several days without food or water as toxic and sewage-tainted floodwaters reached chest level on the first-floor cells.
-While prison officials claim no deaths occurred at OPP during the storm and subsequent evacuation, prisoners and deputies told the American Civil Liberties Union they witnessed several deaths.
+Her husband’s exposure to Harvey’s floodwaters recalls the grisly tales told by prisoners after Hurricane Katrina, when the New Orleans Sheriff’s Department abandoned more than 600 prisoners in the city’s jail, the Orleans Parish Prison compound, for several days without food or water as toxic and sewage-tainted floodwaters reached chest level on the first-floor cells.
+While prison officials claim no deaths occurred at the Parish Prison during the storm and subsequent evacuation, prisoners and deputies told the American Civil Liberties Union they witnessed several deaths.

 Only 12 years later, Harvey has again amplified issues of environmental justice, with its particularly toxic floodwater-stew, brimming with chemicals and raw sewage from more than 36 industrial spills and more than 80 wastewater system spills, according to the Texas Commission on Environmental Quality.
 Again, the storm’s impacts are being felt hardest by fenceline communities of color, disproportionately low-income, who live in the shadow of the Houston area’s many fossil fuel refineries and industrial facilities.

 What is often forgotten, however, is that many prison populations are also fenceline communities.
 Disproportionately Black and poor, Beaumont’s prisoners also live in the shadow of industrial facilities along the Sabine Lake, including an Exxon petrochemical refinery damaged by Harvey.
-According to the Washington Post, the storm’s damage caused the plant to release 1,312.84 pounds of sulfur dioxide — an amount well over the limit allowed by Exxon’s permits.
+According to The Washington Post, the storm’s damage caused the plant to release 1,312.84 pounds of sulfur dioxide — an amount well over the limit allowed by Exxon’s permits.

 The prisoners on lockdown in Beaumont, like the residents outside, are inhaling the toxic fumes of sulfur dioxide and raw sewage, but with one important difference: Prisoners cannot voluntarily move or receive aid in the form of donations or services, even from those who want to help them.

-As Truthout and Earth Island Journal have previously reported, human-caused climate disruption is likely to continue to take the lives of prisoners living without air-conditioning, as it brings more and intensifying heat waves across the US south.
+As Truthout and Earth Island Journal have previously reported, human-caused climate disruption is likely to continue to take the lives of prisoners living without air-conditioning as it brings more and intensifying heat waves across the U.S. South.
 Likewise, as ocean levels rise and storms intensify, more toxic floodwaters will seep into prison walls — and threaten the human lives behind them.